Pre-Health & Pre-Medicine

 - Sophomore or Junior year is a common time for students to pursue a study abroad program during a fall or spring semester.
 Specific timing recommendations will depend upon your major(s), so work closely with your academic advisor to determine the best time for you to study abroad.

 - Students often take a combination of major courses, elective courses, minor requirements, and/or KU Core requirements during their time abroad.
-Your academic advisor can help you to determine which courses to target for your study abroad experience, and the Office of Study Abroad can help you to find a suitable program match based on the information you learn from your academic advisor.
+Your academic advisor can help you to determine which courses to target for your study abroad experience, and Study Abroad & Global Engagement can help you to find a suitable program match based on the information you learn from your academic advisor.

 - If you do plan to study abroad as a senior, you should first meet with an academic advisor prior to applying for a program to make sure that you are on track to complete all your degree requirements.

-The University of Kansas Office of Study Abroad offers a variety of semester and year-long exchanges for students studying biology, chemistry, psychology, engineering, exercise science, and more.
+The University of Kansas Study Abroad & Global Engagement offers a variety of semester and year-long exchanges for students studying biology, chemistry, psychology, engineering, exercise science, and more.
 Popular options include the United Kingdom, Ireland, Australia, Hong Kong, and New Zealand.

 For students studying Spanish, UCR is a wonderful opportunity to improve fluency and take courses in a variety of subjects abroad.
 Students live with local host families and enroll directly in classes with locals taught in Spanish.
 Subjects include biology, chemistry, psychology, and healthcare.
 Volunteer opportunities are available.